Blog: Enterprise Video Platform Development: A Complete Guide for 2026

 Q2.
 Do you have, or can you commit to, 1–3 FTE on video infra for three years?
 Build requires 2–3 FTE.
 Hybrid requires 0.75–1.5.
 Buy needs 0.25.
 Underestimating this is how “we’ll build it ourselves” turns into a two-year stall.

 Q3.
 Are your compliance or data-residency constraints genuinely non-standard?
 On-premises requirements, GovCloud, country-specific residency, or HIPAA with custom BAAs all push toward Build or Hybrid on Kaltura.
-Standard SOC 2 + GDPR is fine for Buy.
+Standard SOC 2 plus GDPR is fine for Buy.

 Q4.
 Will your monthly egress exceed 100 TB within 18 months?
-Above that threshold, your own AWS / Cloudflare CDN bill usually beats the vendor’s bundled allowance.
+Above that threshold, your own AWS or Cloudflare CDN bill usually beats the vendor’s bundled allowance.
 Below it, the vendor’s bulk rate wins.

 Five pitfalls we see enterprises make

 1. Choosing the platform before scoping the use case.
-We have seen L&D teams buy Brightcove, marketing teams buy Panopto, and engineering teams buy Vimeo Enterprise — all mismatches.
+We have seen L&D teams buy Brightcove, marketing teams buy Panopto, and engineering teams buy Vimeo Enterprise, all mismatches.
 Scope the top three use cases first, then shortlist.

 2. Under-modelling CDN and egress.
 Vendors bundle bandwidth until they don’t.
-Always ask: “What happens if we exceed the bandwidth tier by 2×?” and get the overage rate in writing.
+Always ask “what happens if we exceed the bandwidth tier by 2×?” and get the overage rate in writing.
 A 10K-viewer 1080p event can cost USD 1,100–1,500 per hour in egress alone.

 4. Retrofitting compliance at launch.
 SOC 2 audits, HIPAA BAAs, SAML mappings, and DRM licensing all take 4–12 weeks.
 If they start in the last sprint, you will miss the launch date.
 Put the compliance tasks on the same sprint board as feature work.

 5. Treating “build” as binary with “buy.”
 The interesting trade-offs are in between.
-Don’t let a vendor or an engineering lead force the decision into two options.
-Hybrid wins more often than either extreme.
+Don’t let a vendor or an engineering lead force the decision into two options; hybrid wins more often than either extreme.

 KPIs — what to measure after launch

 Business KPIs.
-For internal video: completion rate above 65%, unique viewer coverage for mandatory training above 95%.
+For internal video: completion rate above 65%, unique-viewer coverage for mandatory training above 95%.
 For external OTT: monthly active viewers, session length, and churn (aim for sub-5% monthly for subscription video).
 For sales enablement: video-to-meeting conversion rate.

 Reliability KPIs.
 Monthly platform availability above 99.9% (you lose 43 minutes/month at that number).
 Mean time to recover from a CDN failure under 5 minutes via multi-CDN failover.
 Zero P0 data-privacy incidents per quarter.
 Bake these into your vendor SLA or your own runbook.